The Most Important Transits And Dashas

 In addition, a malefic is aspecting the 9th house and Saturn within orb (Mars), and there are no notable benefic influences on the 9th house.
-(The Moon is dark and waning, and therefore weak, and of not much impact on the 9th house.)

 In addition, the 9th lord Jupiter is six/eight houses from the 9th (an unfortunate relative position) and is also ruler of the 6th house (which means that Jupiter carries a degree of malefic energy).
 Jupiter is also placed in a Maraka house, adding to the theme of death.

 Finally, the universal significator of father -- the Sun -- is in its weakest sign Vedically, and is conjunct the malefic South Node/Ketu (which is a significator of loss), and the Sun is the ruler of the (Maraka) 2nd house.